• Skip to main content

 Yes!
 Meatballs can be frozen raw or cooked!
 If freezing them cooked, all you need to do is thaw them overnight in the fridge and warm them through in your choice of sauce.

-Can I make these Gluten Free Meatballs?
+Can I make these meatballs gluten-free?

 Yes!
-To make these bbq crockpot meatballs gluten free, simply substitute gluten free breadcrumbs or make your own by pulsing gluten free bread in a food processor.
+To make these bbq crockpot meatballs gluten-free, simply substitute gluten-free breadcrumbs or make your own by pulsing gluten-free bread in a food processor.
 You can also replace the breadcrumbs with regular rolled oats pulsed a few times in a food processor.

 More Favorite Party Appetizers!